-2.4 Turning in your thesis
+2.3 Turning in your thesis

 Please send a Word and a PDF version of your finished seminar paper via email to your academic advisor.
-Bachelor and master theses need to be turned in via the ISC's online upload portal as both a Word and a PDF version.
-For information on how to do so please go to the ISC website (https://www.isc.uni-muenchen.de/abgabe_abschlussarbeiten/index.html).
-Our Professorship will receive your thesis from the ISC.
+Bachelor- and master theses need to be turned in via the ISC's online upload portal.